Skip to main content Skip to secondary navigation

 More About the Asian American & Pasifika Heritage Month

-To have your events included on this year's calendar, please submit your event by Wednesday, April 16, 2025 at 12:00 p.m. through our submission form.
-All events through the spring quarter (April through mid-June 2025) will be accepted.
-Due to the number of events submitted, space on the print calendar may be limited so we will prioritize events in the month of May from current Stanford groups and departments.
+To have your events included in this year's calendar, please submit your event by 8:00pm PT, Monday, April 13, 2026, through our submission form.
+All events through the spring quarter (April through mid-June 2026) will be accepted.
+However, the print calendar will prioritize events from current Stanford groups and departments that take place in the month of May due to limited space.
 All other events will be included on the online comprehensive calendar.
 If you have any questions, please connect with us over email.

 Access the Event Submission Form Here